LazyDelon/Web-Dev-Projects/Lesson 1 : Getting Started/README.md

 ## 🎓 CSS Box Model

-The essence of the CSS box model is a box that wraps each HTML element.
+**The essence of the CSS box model is a box that wraps each HTML element.
 It refers to the area occupied by an element in the screen.
-Its components include: margins, borders, padding and content, and each HTML element is a box model. , the picture of a complete web page is composed of many elements.
+Its components include: `margins`, `borders`, `padding` and `content`, and each HTML element is a box model. , the picture of a complete web page is composed of many elements.**

+Content refers to the real content of the element, such as the real content of text or pictures.
+We can adjust the `width` and length of the content through width and `height`.
+Inside the border is the padding.
+If you increase the padding, the distance between the content and the border will become larger; and outside the border will be the margin.
+If you want to space it out from other elements The distance needs to be achieved by setting the distance.

+In fact, in the history of browsers, there are two kinds of box models, one is `content-box` (W3C standard box model), and the other is `border-box` (IE box model).
+At present, the box model can be freely set through the `box-sizing` of css.
+If not set, the default value will be `content-box` (after all, IE has already retired).

+The difference between the two is that the two box models have different standards for calculating the width and height of the box.
+The width and height of the `content-box` box will only contain content, not padding and border; but the box model of `border-box` will include content, padding and border, as shown in the figure below.